falon/ds-repltest/README.md

 We assume that `bind` and `pwd` are the same for every consumer too.

 If at least an error occurs, you can send a short email message.
 See at  the `Email` section of the config file.

+An optional `balancer` section could be added for every instance.
+You can provide an access configuration in order to test the availability of LDAP over a single host.
+This host is tipically a balancer.

 ## How it works
 For each supplier a TEST_ENTRY will be written on each root dn.
 After TIMEWAIT ds-repltest check on each consumer if the TEST ENTRY is replicated as well.